-Dr. Schiff is Professor in the Department of Epidemiology in the School of Public Health.
+Dr. Schiff is Professor in the Department of Epidemiology in the School of Public Health and in the Department of Obstetrics and Gynecology in the School of Medicine.
 She obtained her undergraduate degree in Psychology as well as her medical degree at the University of Michigan.
 She completed her residency training in Obstetrics and Gynecology at the University of New Mexico.
 She received her master of public health in Epidemiology from the University of Washington.
-She currently is a faculty member at the Harborview Injury Prevention and Research Center and the Associate Director of the Maternal and Child Health Program.
+She currently is the Director of the Maternal and Child Health Program and a faculty member at the Harborview Injury Prevention and Research Center.

 Dr. Schiff's primary areas of research interests are reproductive and perinatal epidemiology and injury epidemiology.
-A primary focus of her research is the area of maternal health and injury.
-Her research has utilized the Washington State population-based birth and hospitalization databases to evaluate a variety of mechanisms of injury including motor vehicle crashes, falls, intimate partner violence, and suicide.
-She has also used these databases for evaluation of obstetric complications such as shoulder dystocia, birth injury, and obstetric procedures such as cesarean delivery and epidural use.
-Another focus of her research is the area of sports injuries including those related to soccer and gymnastics.
-She is also interested in sports-related concussions including evaluation of the concussion law in Washington State, adolescent athletes, and gender differences in sports injuries.
+A primary focus of her research is the area of maternal health and injury and she has utilized the Washington State population-based birth and hospitalization databases to evaluate a variety of mechanisms of injury including motor vehicle crashes, falls, and suicide as well as the effects of trauma systems on pregnancy outcomes.
+She has also used these databases for evaluation of obstetric complications including shoulder dystocia, peri-partum hysterectomy, and severe maternal morbidity, and as well as adverse pregnancy outcomes among American Indian/Alaska Native women and very young teens.
+Another focus of her research is the area of sports injuries including those related to soccerand concussions.

-Dr. Schiff teaches Epi 585 "Injury and Violence: A Public Health Approach" during Fall quarter of 2013.
+Dr. Schiff teaches Epi 585 "Injury and Violence: A Public Health Approach" during Fall Quarter of even calendar years.